danielrojaslozano/danielrojaslozano.github.io/_pages/research.md

 # In Progress

-**Supply-Side Barriers to Migrants’ Financial Inclusion in Colombia: A Field Experiment on Bank Officers’ Immigration Attitudes**
+**Barriers to Migrants’ Financial Inclusion in Colombia: A Field Experiment on Bank Officers’ Immigration Attitudes**

 **Misinformation among Migrants** (with Antonella Bandiera)
 <br />